 And it’s not just important to celebrate individuals.
 As employees, we need to know that our work adds value, has meaning, and is part of something bigger than us alone.
 That’s why celebrating teamwork and organisational achievements are hugely impactful.
 Creating a culture of togetherness means celebrating those team and company milestones big and small.
 It could be a new business win, some project work, or simply getting through a challenging week.

 When it comes to workplace promotions, some companies prefer to take an informative rather than celebratory approach.
-This is in case they’re worried about fueling resentment or jealousy within the team.
-Whilst an informative announcement may be the most appropriate way to initially inform others of the news, employers shouldn’t shy away from celebration thereafter.
-Organisations that really have their culture of celebration down, are those in which employees share in each other’s successes.
+Whilst an announcement may be an appropriate way to inform others of changes to the org chart, employers shouldn’t shy away from celebration thereafter.
+Organisations that really have their culture of celebration down, are those in which employees share in each other's successes.
 A ritual of celebrating promotions openly will help create this positive workplace culture.
 Remember; it’s inspiring and motivating for employees to see their colleagues rewarded for their work.

 Let’s face it, birthdays get a little bit boring the older we get.
 However, if you’re lucky enough to work in an office which knows how to celebrate, it can be just the pick-me-up you need.
-Your colleagues, even grumpy Dave in accounting, all get excited for a birthday.
+In fact, your colleagues probably get more excited about your birthday than you.
 Why?
-Cake of course.
+Cake, of course.

-If you have a large team and your budget, and waistlines, can’t afford multiple cakes each week, why not opt for weekly or monthly round-ups?
-Some staff won’t want a fuss made about their big day and that’s totally fair.
+If your company budget and waistlines can’t afford to have cake every single time it’s someone’s birthday, why not opt for monthly cake day to celebrate the month’s birthdays in one go?
+Some employees won’t want a fuss made about their big day and that’s totally fair.
 By grouping a few birthdays together you take the spotlight off the individual and create birthday camaraderie.

 One-third of our lives is spent at work.
-Whilst work/life balance is important it’s indisputable that they’ll crossover sometimes and that’s not necessarily a bad thing.
+Whilst work/life balance is important it is inevitable that they’ll crossover sometimes... and that’s not necessarily a bad thing.